Why is Whistleblowing Important?

 It is also important to note that many of history’s most famous cases of whistleblowing have involved government agencies (MI5, CIA, etc.) with whistleblowers facing down intense scrutiny and systematic attacks on their personal and professional credibility.

 Fortunately, thanks to PIDA, UK whistleblowers today are much more protected.
 With the launch of the UK Whistleblower Act in September 2016, financial firms and insurance companies are also held to higher standards.
-While the law changes, company culture also must change to help employees report without fear of retaliation or job impact.
+As the law changes, company culture must also change to help employees report without fear of retaliation or job impact.

 What to do: Whistleblowing Procedures

 So, what procedures should the whistleblower follow?
 Much of this consideration is predicated on a worker’s specific employer and employment protocols, but in general terms the whistleblower should:

 - Adhere to the employer’s policy on whistleblowing (if available)

 - Report the alleged infraction to the employer or prescribed person/body